blueal/geog458-lab1/resume.md

 -Jill Bob

-> I've never met a guy who knew so many Bobs
+> I've never met a guy who knew so many Bobs.
+> It's like this guy is just the king of bobs
+> I would trust him with anything bob related.

 -Tim Bob